 The Tarangire Lion Project works to monitor long-term lion populations, mitigate human-carnivore conflict and educate communities to drive awareness around lion and wildlife conservation.
 Asilia works with TLP to support new field equipment like GPS collaring and staff operations and training.

-After a good night’s rest, we headed out on an early morning game drive with a delicious bush breakfast, before continuing our game drive and then on to do a site inspection at Sanctuary Retreats’ Swala Camp.
+After a good night’s rest, the group headed out on an early morning game drive with a delicious bush breakfast, before continuing on the game drive and then on to do a site inspection at Sanctuary Retreats’ Swala Camp.

 SANCTUARY SWALA CAMP

-The next morning we ventured on towards Karatu for a site inspection at Marera Mountain View Lodge before heading on to Gibb’s Farm for a site inspection and sumptuous lunch.
+The next morning they travelled on towards Karatu for a site inspection at Marera Mountain View Lodge before heading on to Gibb’s Farm for a site inspection and sumptuous lunch.

-Refueled, we continued towards The Highlands in the Ngorongoro Crater region, passing many local Maasai villages and making a stop at one of the traditional Maasai bomas, where we were introduced to the culture and traditions of these beautiful semi-nomadic, pastoral people.
+Refueled, they continued towards The Highlands in the Ngorongoro Crater region, passing many local Maasai villages and making a stop at one of the traditional Maasai bomas, where they were introduced to the culture and traditions of these beautiful semi-nomadic, pastoral people.

 MAASAI VILLAGE VISIT

-We had an exhilarating early morning start with a dramatic descent into the Ngorongoro Crater and game-driving on the crater floor, viewing lions, zebras, wildebeest, hippos, flamingos, and a thrilling variety of birdlife.
-In the afternoon we had a very rewarding walk up the Olmoti Crater where we had endless views across the Highlands and cascading waterfall.
+They had an exhilarating early morning start with a dramatic descent into the Ngorongoro Crater and game-driving on the crater floor, viewing lions, zebras, wildebeest, hippos, flamingos, and a thrilling variety of birdlife.
+In the afternoon they had a very rewarding walk up the Olmoti Crater with endless views across the Highlands and cascading waterfall.

 NGORONGORO CRATER GAME DRIVE

-The next morning, we said our goodbyes and made our way around the crater rim for a site inspection at andBeyond’s Ngorongoro Crater Lodge and Nomad’s Entamanu Ngorongoro Camp, before leaving the highlands of Ngorongoro and continuing on a game drive through the famous plains of the Serengeti towards the Ubuntu Migration Camp in the Southern Serengeti.
+The next morning, after goodbyes the group made their way around the crater rim for a site inspection at andBeyond’s Ngorongoro Crater Lodge and Nomad’s Entamanu Ngorongoro Camp, before leaving the highlands of Ngorongoro and continuing on a game drive through the famous plains of the Serengeti towards the Ubuntu Migration Camp in the Southern Serengeti.

 &BEYOND’S NGORONGORO CRATER LODGE